Styx Valley trail guide

 It’s a far cry from the clean, green ‘Brand Tasmania’ our politicians want to convey to the world.

-“Tasmania’s carbon and species rich native forests continue to be destroyed—even as our climate and extinction crises worsen.”
+“The carbon and species rich native forests of lutruwita / Tasmania continue to be destroyed—even as our climate and extinction crises worsen.”
 Tom Allen, Tasmania Campaign Manager